whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Select "Stop" to end the Tale instance
    1. Confirm that the Tale has stopped
    1. Confirm that the button has changed to Run
-1. Navigate to Browse and select tje "Run Tale" button on a Tale you own
+1. Navigate to Browse and select the "Run Tale" button on a Tale you own
    1. After the instance is launched, try to delete the Tale (not instance)
    1. Confirm you cannot select the delete button on the browse page
    1. Confirm that the "Run Tale" button has been replaced with "Stop Tale"